How to Cook Halloumi?

 Method

-2. Heat oil in a non-stick pan or griddle pan and put the cheese pieces in it.
+- Heat oil in a non-stick or griddle pan and put the cheese pieces in it.
 Pan fry them for 1-2 minutes and then flip them till a golden-brown crust appears or you can grill the cheese on a griller.

-4. Serve warm and enjoy this as a breakfast or supper.
+- Serve warm, and enjoy this as a breakfast or supper.

 Some More Halloumi Recipes

-Halloumi is such a wonderful ingredient that you can make many halloumi recipes with this.
-You can learn how to cook halloumi in different ways and enhance your cooking practice.
+Halloumi is such an excellent ingredient that you can make many halloumi recipes.
+You can learn how to cook halloumi differently and enhance your cooking practice.

 Different Ways to Use Halloumi

-• Add thin slices to a homemade pizza, sprinkle capers, chilies, and toppings over it, and cook.
+- Add thin slices to a homemade pizza, sprinkle capers, chillies, and toppings, and cook.
 You will get a gourmet, restaurant-quality feel.

-• Add cooked halloumi to any curry in place of meat.
-Stir it through the curry just before serving to keep its exterior crisp and squidgy middle.
+- Add cooked halloumi to any curry in place of meat.
+Stir it through the curry just before serving to keep its exterior crisp and squidgy in the middle.

-• Make chicken schnitzels.
-Grate some Halloumi and add it to crumbs.
+- Make chicken schnitzels.
+Grate some Halloumi and add it to the crumbs.

-• It is a great addition to a cooked breakfast.
-Cook a few slices or cubes of halloumi cheese and serve along with bacon and eggs.
+- It is an excellent addition to a cooked breakfast.
+Cook a few slices or cubes of halloumi cheese and serve with bacon and eggs.
 Or bake with some cherry tomatoes and mushrooms.

-• Mix halloumi cheese with any kind of pasta or grain salad.
-Or, toss it with couscous, bulgur wheat, or any grains, roasted vegetables, and salad dressing.
+- Mix halloumi cheese with any pasta or grain salad.
+Or, toss it with couscous, bulgur wheat, grains, roasted vegetables, and salad dressing.

 The Footnote

 Now, cooking halloumi will be easy for you.
-You have learned how to cook halloumi in different ways, and different halloumi recipes.
-Try on halloumi and other cheeses recipes too.
-Just cook and enjoy.
+There are several ways to cook this mesmerizing dish.
+It has great nutritional value and is a treat to the taste buds.
+You have learned how to cook halloumi in different ways and different halloumi recipes.
+Try halloumi and other cheese recipes, too.